 - 1. Each bill team will submit ONE BILL. - 2.
 You must register for YIG using the registration page before you upload your bill in the Upload Center. - 3.
 Once you have written your bill, go to our website www.tennesseecce.org.
 Click on the Youth In Government tab and select your conference from the drop down menu.
 Then follow the links to upload your bill to the appropriate conference. - 4.
-To upload your bill, simply type or copy/paste the main text of your bill in the space provided.

-DO NOT include line numbers.

-DO NOT include special characters.

-- 5. Remember that plagiarism is not tolerated. - 6.
+To upload your bill, simply type or copy/paste the main text of your bill in the space provided. - DO NOT include line numbers. - DO NOT include special characters. - 5.
+Remember that plagiarism is not tolerated.
+Al/ChatGPT should not be used to write your bill or bill materials. - 6.
 All bills must be uploaded on your conference's page by Final Deadline to ensure that they are in the conference book.
 Late submissions are not eligible for awards. - 7.
 To begin your research, consult Bill Writing 101.
 To begin drafting your bill, consult How to Draft a Bill.
 To prepare for debate, consult How to Present a Bill.

-For extra information, consult How to Write a Fiscal Line Item,

-Legislative Glossary of Terms, Understanding the Committee Process, and Sample Bills.
+For extra information, consult How to Write a Fiscal Line Item, Legislative Glossary of Terms, Understanding the Committee Process, and Sample Bills.